Spell Capital Partners: Background

 The firm seeks investment opportunities globally and owns businesses in North America, Asia, Australia/New Zealand and South America.
-The firm has an expertise and preference for manufacturing businesses in the plastics industry, capital equipment, and niche manufacturing.
+The firm has an expertise and a preference for manufacturing businesses in the plastics industry, capital equipment, packaging, and niche manufacturing.

 The firm invests between $5.0 million and $25.0 million in historically profitable, established businesses generating at least $5.0 million of EBITDA cash flow.
+Since its inception, Spell Capital Partners has posted an annual IRR investment performance of 26.9% and a cash-on-cash multiple of 3.28 times.

 History

 Bill Spell, a former investment banker, founded the company in 1988, drawing upon his prior experience as vice president and Director of Corporate Finance at a Midwest-based investment-banking firm.

-Since 1988 Spell Capital has raised five equity funds and two mezzanine funds.
-From 1993 to 2006, the principals of Spell Capital held a controlling interest in publicly traded company, PW Eagle, which was the second largest plastic pipe manufacturer in the United States.
+Since 1988, Spell Capital has raised five equity funds and two mezzanine funds.
+From 1993 to 2006, the principals of Spell Capital held a controlling interest in a publicly traded company, PW Eagle, which was the second largest plastic pipe manufacturer in the United States.
 In 2006, the company had approximately $720 million in sales with over $100 million EBITDA cash flow.
 During that year, Spell exited the investment.

-Since 2018, the firm has been investing on behalf of the Spell Family Office.

 Recognition

 Spell Capital Partner's portfolio companies have received three nominations for Deal of the Year from Buyouts Magazine, one for Turnaround Deal of the Year and another for Small Market Deal of the Year.
-In addition, another portfolio was a finalist for the Middle Market Deal of the Year.

-During 2020 Spell's mezzanine group was named SBIC Firm of the Year by the United States Small Business Administration (SBA).

-Spell Capital was named to the "Top 50 PE Firms in the Middle Market" in each of the years from 2018 through 2022.
+During 2020, Spell's mezzanine group was named "SBIC Firm of the Year" by the United States Small Business Administration (SBA).
+Spell Capital was named to the "Top 50 PE Firms in the Middle Market" in each of the years from 2018 through 2023.
 In 2019, Inc Magazine included Spell Capital in its top 50 Private Equity firms.